kenrickschulze/Chimeric-UNet---Half-invertible-UNet-in-Pytorch/README.md

 # Chimeric UNet - Half invertible UNet in Pytorch
 ## Description
 This repository contains the code to construct a Chimeric U-Net and to perform the XAI analysis for a given dataset X. The Chimeric U-Net is a deep learning segmentation architecture with a non-invertible Encoder and an invertible Decoder with build-in explainability.
-For details see (REF TO PAPER).
+For details see [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.12.01.518699v1).

 ## Chimeric U-Net Schematic:
 ![Alt text](CNet-1.png?raw=true)